marqo-ai/marqo/examples/MultiModalSearch/article.md

 ### 2.2 Excluding low quality images

 Negation can help avoid particular things when returning results, like low-quality images or ones with artifacts.
-These can be easily described using natural language.
-This can be extended to [NSFW content](https://www.marqo.ai/blog/refining-image-quality-and-eliminating-nsfw-content-with-marqo) for example.
+Avoiding things like low-quality images or [NSFW content](https://www.marqo.ai/blog/refining-image-quality-and-eliminating-nsfw-content-with-marqo) can be easily described using natural language as seen in the exanmple query below:

 ```python
 query = {"yellow handbag":1.0, "lowres, blurry, low quality":-1.1}